-The Nikon D780 takes the on-sensor phase detection autofocus of Nikon's own mirrorless Z6 model to offer a DSLR with mirrorless camera live view performance – brilliant!
-In fairness, Nikon has been a bit slow off the mark here, since Canon DSLRs have long used Canon's Dual Pixel CMOS AF technology to do the same thing.
-Essentially, the D780 is like a modernised, supercharged version of Nikon's still popular D750 full frame DSLR.
+The long-awaited upgrade to the much-loved Nikon D750 certainly didn't disappoint.
+The Nikon D780 includes the same on-sensor phase detection autofocus as the Nikon Z6 plus and incorporates mirrorless live view performance.
+Admittedly, Canon was a bit slow off the mark as Canon has used Canon's Dual Pixel CMOS AF to do the same thing for years.
 The D780 doesn't just have advanced live view AF – it also comes with a high-resolution tilting touchscreen display, 4K UHD video, dual UHS-II compatible memory card slots and continuous shooting speeds up to 12fps in live view mode.
 Combine that with its solid design and comfortable grip and you've got a camera that's an instant classic.
-The D780, like other Nikon DSLRs, combines well though out design with solid build and very satisfying handling.
+The D780, like other Nikon DSLRs, combines well thought out design with a solid build and very satisfying handling.

 Read more: Nikon D780 review

 We like the Nikon D780, but the EOS 6D Mark II has been around longer and has impressive features of its own.
 The 26-megapixel sensor is good rather than great, but it does have Canon’s Dual Pixel CMOS AF system, so the live view autofocus is very fast and effective.
 The 45-point viewfinder AF system is pretty good too, although the focus points are all clustered towards the centre of the screen.
 The EOS 6D Mark II can capture images at 6.5fps in burst mode, and extremely useful vari-angle touchscreen display.
 It has been upstaged somewhat by the newer Canon EOS RP and Canon's other mirrorless models, but it's a solid buy that's cheaper than the Nikon D780 (above) and it has a fully articulating screen.